Coal Prices, markets & analysis

 Coal: Market overview

-While production cuts may eventually provide a lift to coal prices, global economic struggles are likely to keep them subdued for the foreseeable future.
+While mining cuts may eventually provide a lift to coal prices, continuous global economic struggles are likely to keep them subdued for the foreseeable future.
 The downside is limited, however, as current prices provide only the slimmest of profit margins for coal producers around the world.

 News & analysis